rps/Realtime-Transit-Display/README.md

     cp config-sample.json config.json

-Add your wunderground token and Uber Token to config.js.
+Add your wunderground token to config.js.

 ### Run the app